kyma-incubator/compass/docs/investigations/graphql-complex-updates/graphql-complex-updates.md

-# GraphQL Partial Updates
+# GraphQL Complex Updates

 ## Overview

-This document describes and compares different approaches to designing partial updates in graphql schema.
+This document describes and compares different approaches to updates of complex GraphQL types.
+Term "complex GraphQL type" is used to describe a type with other object types or arrays of object types nested in it.
+Updating such types is currently problematic because it requires fetching a lot of data to change single value.
 Most of the presented approaches have a link to an example they were based on.

-## Partial update mutation designs
+## Complex update mutation designs

 ### 1. Simple Patch